 It’s time for my favorite type of post: a trip report!
 I celebrated my second vaccine dose with a trip to WDW accompanied by Becky of Disney In Your Day.
 I will now exhaustively tell you all about it.
 You can read all the posts in this report here.
 Onward!

-I got up early for a quick run around Hourglass Lake, took a shower, and grabbed breakfast from Everything Pop.
+I got up early for a quick run around Hourglass Lake, took a shower, and grabbed breakfast from Everything Pop before we headed to Epcot.
 It was terrible, but we can talk more about that later.

 Epcot didn’t open until 11am, and we left around 45 minutes in advance.
 Unfortunately, the Skyliner was having a bit of a difficult morning.
 Between the long line at Caribbean Beach and the stop-and-start gondolas, we didn’t hit Epcot until 11:30am.